alt-romes/bots/README.md

 # bots

+I wrote this a long time ago when I was using it.
+(Not recommended for use)
+---
 (check "how to write a good readme.md")

 Preparation: